Pensions, Annuities and Similar Payments

-(2) Notwithstanding the provisions of paragraph (1), payments received by an individual being a resident of a Contracting State from the statutory social insurance of the other Contracting State shall be taxable only in that other State.
+(2) Notwithstanding the provisions of paragraph (1), payments which are made in accordance with the social insurance legislation of a Contracting State shall be taxable only in that State.

-(3) Notwithstanding the provisions of paragraph (1), recurrent or nonrecurrent payments made by one of the Contracting States or a political subdivision thereof to a person resident in the other Contracting State as compensation for political persecution or for an injury or damage sustained as a result of war (including restitution payments) or of military or civil alternative service or of a crime, vaccination or a similar event shall be taxable only in the first-mentioned State.
+(4) Notwithstanding the provisions of paragraph (1), recurrent or non-recurrent payments made by one of the Contracting States or a political subdivision thereof to a resident of the other Contracting State as compensation for political persecution or for an injury or damage sustained as a result of war (including restitution payments) or of military or civil alternative service or of a crime, a vaccination or a similar event shall be taxable only in the first-mentioned State.